melody-sylvestre/holidayFE/README.md

 # holidayFE
-Frontend for a fictional travel agency website
+Frontend for a fictional travel agency website - Work in progress!